Clint171/Todo-js/README.md

 The request body should contain a JSON object with all the fields that are to be changed.

+Once the task is updated, you will receive the updated task as a response.

 **Note :** Only the task owner and editors can update a task, or edit it.

 #### Deleting tasks